Sapples/katacoda-scenarios/iotics-did-intro-python/intro.md

-# Intro
+# Get started with Iotics DID in Python

-This scenario covers the way IOTICS handles Identity using Decentralised Identity (DID).
+This scenario will walk you through getting started with using Python with the IOTICS way of Decentralised Identity (DID).

-At the end of this scenario you will understand the details of IOTICS Identity management and its delegation model.
-You will be able to create identities for agent, users and twins.
-You will be able to set an agent to act on behalf of a user or set it to control a twin.
+By the end of this scenario you will understand the details of how IOTICS handles Identity management and its delegation model.
+You will be able to create identities for agents, users and twins.
+You will also be able to set an agent to act on behalf of a user orto control a twin.

 You can read more about DIDs [here](https://www.w3.org/TR/did-core/).

 ## Prerequisites

-IOTICS provides a mechanisms to interact with the identity infrastructure: the Identity SDK.
+All the prerequisites for are handled in this scenario's runtime.

-The Identity SDK is included in this scenario's runtime.
+Outside of this scenario IOTICS provides a mechanisms to interact with the identity infrastructure: the Identity SDK.